Ali Larijani: Early life and education

-Education

-Larijani is a graduate of Qom seminary.
-He also holds a Bachelor of Science degree in computer science and mathematics from Aryamehr University of Technology and holds a master's degree and PhD in Western philosophy from the University of Tehran.
-Initially, he wanted to continue his graduate studies in computer science, but changed his subject after consultation with Morteza Motahhari.
-Larijani has published books on Immanuel Kant, Saul Kripke, and David Lewis.
-Larijani is a faculty member of the School of Literature and Humanities at the University of Tehran.
+Larijani was a graduate of the Qom Seminary.
+He also held a Bachelor of Science degree in computer science and mathematics from Aryamehr University of Technology and held a master's degree and PhD in Western philosophy from the University of Tehran.
+Initially, he wanted to continue his graduate studies in computer science, but changed his subject after consultation with Morteza Motahhari, his future father-in-law.
+Larijani published books on Immanuel Kant, Saul Kripke, and David Lewis.
+Larijani was a faculty member of the School of Literature and Humanities at the University of Tehran.

-Career
+Political career (1981–2026)

-Larijani is a former commander of the Revolutionary Guards.
-Larijani served as the deputy minister of labor and social affairs.
-Then it was appointed deputy minister of information and communications technology.
-In March 1994, he was appointed head of the Islamic Republic of Iran Broadcasting, replacing Mohammad Hashemi Rafsanjani in the post.
+Larijani was a commander of the Iranian Revolutionary Guards (IRGC) as well as a veteran of the Iran–Iraq War (1980–1988).
+He served as the deputy minister of labor and social affairs.
+Later he was appointed deputy minister of information and communications technology.
+In March 1994, he was appointed head of the Islamic Republic of Iran Broadcasting (IRIB), replacing Mohammad Hashemi Rafsanjani in the post.
 He was in office until 21 July 2004 and was succeeded by Ezzatollah Zarghami after serving ten years in the post.
 He became security adviser to Supreme Leader Ayatollah Ali Khamenei in August 2004.